 Yalong Bay Tropical Paradise Forest Park

-If you’re looking for untouched rainforest, then you won’t find it at this busy amusement type park, but it is a pleasant place with landscaped gardens, great views and restaurants/shops.
-You can also try the rope bridge or glass bottomed bridge.
+If you’re looking for untouched rainforest, then you won’t find it at this busy amusement type park, but Yalong Bay Tropical Forest Park is a pleasant place with landscaped gardens, lush jungle and great views and restaurants/shops.
+You can also try the rope bridge or glass-bottomed bridge.

 Location: Yalong Wan Lu, Yalong Bay

 Entrance Fee: ¥50

 Yanoda Rainforest Tropical Park

 A typical Chinese attraction where nature isn’t deemed impressive enough so needs to add pointless extras like a small zoo, shooting range and plastic dinosaurs hiding in the bushes.
 The hiking trails become a little more interesting the farther from the main tourist attractions you get.
 There is also a glass walkway, zip-line and death-defying swing ride.